uiv-lib/uiv/docs/pages/components/MultiSelect.md

 Add `filterable` to append filter input before options.

-By default, options are filtered by item value and label (case ignored), use a custom `filter` function to override it if needed.
+By default, options are filtered by item value and label (case ignored), use a custom `filter-function` to override it if needed.

 ```html
 <template>